costa-al/hyper-sys/README.md

 # HYPERSYS

-Engine for creating applications with a plug-in system (DLL) and build-in C++ like script engine.
+Engine for creating applications with a plug-in system (DLL) and built-in C++ like script engine.
 You can create native classes in DLL and then use them in the script engine.

 ## Hello World application